 1. With the gear in P (Park), apply your brakes and hold the brake pedal down while you:

-Hyundai Tucson (NX4) 2022-2024 Owner's Manual: Theft-alarm System
+Hyundai Tucson (NX4) 2022-2024 Owner's Manual: Integrated Memory System

-Hyundai Tucson (NX4) 2022-2024 Owner's Manual: Starting the engine
+Hyundai Tucson (NX4) 2022-2024 Owner's Manual: Used Vehicle/Digital Key

-press the Button Start ignition switch.
+the Push Button Start ignition switch, the